gordonguthrie/pometo/docs/implementation_reference/points_for_improvement.md

 I got an unresolved blowup that I think was a failure to handle undeclared variables in different ways

 Needs some tests in smoke testing

+## Zeros And Negative Ranks

+Writing the reduce operator which has a special case of 0 operand exposed that needs to be handled separately exposed a weakness in our documentation.
+We need to collect all the use cases and review all documents to ensure that they cover them.

+Ditto for negative ranks which sometimes work